China–Vietnam relations: Imperial period

 In 1884, during Vietnam's Nguyễn dynasty, the Qing dynasty and France fought the Sino-French War, which ended in a Chinese defeat.
 The Treaty of Tientsin recognized French dominance in Vietnam and the protectorate treaty France signed with Vietnam, spelling the end of formal Chinese influence on Vietnam and the beginning of Vietnam's French colonial period.

 Both China and Vietnam faced invasion and occupation by Imperial Japan during World War II, and Vietnam languished under the rule of Vichy France.
 In the Chinese provinces of Guangxi and Guangdong, Vietnamese revolutionaries, led by Phan Bội Châu, had arranged alliances with the Chinese Nationalists, the Kuomintang, before the war by marrying Vietnamese women to Chinese National Revolutionary Army officers.
 Their children were at an advantage since they could speak both languages and so they worked as agents for the revolutionaries, spreading their ideologies across borders.
 The intermarriage between Chinese and Vietnamese was viewed with alarm by the French.
 Chinese merchants also married Vietnamese women and provided funds and help for revolutionary agents.

 Late in the war, with Japan and Nazi Germany nearing defeat, US President Franklin Roosevelt privately decided that the French should not return in Indochina after the war was over.
 Roosevelt offered the Kuomintang leader, Chiang Kai-shek, all of Indochina to be under Chinese rule, but Chiang Kai-shek reportedly replied, "Under no circumstances!"
 In August 1943, China broke diplomatic relations with Vichy France, with the Central Daily News announcing that diplomatic relations were to be solely between the Chinese and the Vietnamese, with no French intermediary.
 China had planned to spread massive propaganda on the Atlantic Charter and Roosevelt's statement on Vietnamese self-determination to undermine the French authority in Indochina.

+World War II and aftermath

+The Chinese Kuomintang provided support to both the Việt Nam Cách mệnh Đồng minh Hội (Viet Cach) and the Việt Nam Độc lập Đồng minh (Viet Minh) in their struggle against Japanese forces.

+After the Second World War ended, a United Nations mandate, had 200,000 Chinese troops, led by General Lu Han, sent by Chiang Kai-shek to Indochina north of the 16th parallel to accept the surrender of Japanese occupying forces.
+The troops remained in Indochina until June 1946.
+The Chinese supported the Việt Nam Quốc Dân Đảng and Viet Cach to put pressure on the communist-led Viet Minh.
+Nevertheless, Chinese occupational forces allowed Ho Chi Minh's Democratic Republic of Vietnam (established in 1945) more influence than their British counterparts in the south.
+Chiang Kai-shek threatened the French with war to force them to negotiate with Ho Chi Minh.
+In February 1946, Chiang forced the French colonists to surrender all of their concessions in China and to renounce their extraterritorial privileges in exchange for withdrawing from northern Indochina and for allowing French troops to reoccupy the region.